Solution theory to semilinear parabolic stochastic partial differential equations with polynomially bounded coefficients: Introduction

 \section{Introduction}

 We consider stochastic partial differential equations (SPDEs in the sequel) of the general form

-where: \begin{itemize} \item[-] $A(t)$ is a continuous family of linear partial differential operators that contains partial derivatives in space; \item[-] the linear operator $L$ satisfies a parabolicity condition, see \eqref{roots} below; \item[-] $\gamma$ and $\sigma$, respectively the drift term and the diffusion coefficient, are real-valued functions, subject to certain regularity conditions; \item[-] $\Xi$ is an $\mathcal S'(\R^d)$-valued Gaussian process, white in time and coloured in space, with correlation measure $\Gamma$ and spectral measure $\mathfrak{M}$ (see Section \ref{sec:stochastics} for a precise definition); \item [-] $u$ is an unknown stochastic process called \emph{solution} of the SPDE. \end{itemize} The equations \eqref{eq:SPDE} are semilinear: the only possible non-linearities are on the right-hand side.
-To give meaning to \eqref{eq:SPDE} we rewrite it in its corresponding integral form and look for \emph{mild solutions of \eqref{eq:SPDE}}, that is, stochastic processes $u(t,x)$ satisfying
+where: \begin{itemize} \item[-] $A(t)$ is a continuous family of linear partial differential operators, that contains partial derivatives in space, with $(t,x)$-dependent coefficients, namely

+where $D=-i\partial$, $\mu\geq 1$; \item[-] the linear operator $L$ satisfies a parabolicity condition, see \eqref{roots} below; \item[-] $\gamma$ and $\sigma$, the drift term and the diffusion coefficient, respectively, are real-valued functions, subject to certain regularity conditions; \item[-] $\Xi$ is an $\mathcal S'(\R^d)$-valued Gaussian process, white in time and coloured in space, with correlation measure $\Gamma$ and spectral measure $\mathfrak{M}$ (see Section \ref{sec:stochastics} for a precise definition); \item [-] $u$ is an unknown stochastic process, called \emph{solution} of the SPDE. \end{itemize} The equations \eqref{eq:SPDE} are semilinear, that is, the only possible non-linearities are on the right-hand side.
+This class of equations is widely studied in the literature, to model uncertainty both in life sciences, quantum field theory and engineering, see, for instance, \cite{H}.
+In particular, several stochastic heat models with random potentials (Anderson model, generalized Anderson model) have been recently considered, see \cite{GLO, GIP} and the references quoted therein.
+These models have applications in population dynamics, finance, aerodynamics and acoustics, and are commonly considered on the torus.
+However, global properties of the Anderson model on $\R^2$ are studied in \cite{HL}.